All expenses > Carsharing

 Deducted by27% of independentsRecommended by42% of independentsDo you deduct this expense?Would you recommend this expense?

-Shared mobility, a safer bet than your own car?
+Shared mobility: is using a shared car more advantageous than buying your own car?

-Are you renting a shared car for an exclusively business trip?
-In that case, a broader deductibility could be justified… provided that you can prove that the trip is exclusively for business reasons and that you did not take advantage of it to go shopping!
+Do you rent a shared car exclusively for business purposes?
+In that case, a broader deduction could be justified… But of course only on the condition that you can prove the trip was purely professional and that you didn’t stop along the way to do some shopping. 😉

 The cost of a shared car is partially deductible

-Car sharing or car sharing is partially deductible, following the same principle as for “normal” car expenses.
-To determine the tax deductibility of a shared car, you should therefore take into account:
+Carsharing is partially deductible, following the same principle as ‘normal’ car expenses.
+To determine the tax deductibility of a shared car, you therefore need to take into account:

-• the CO2 emissions and fuel type of your shared car
+• the CO2 emissions and fuel type of the shared car

 • its professional use

-In practice, in Accountable, you can create a car profile that corresponds to the car you use most often from your preferred service provider, and assign all your expenses to this profile.
-Easier to manage.
+In practice, it’s actually a lot simpler: in Accountable you can create a car profile that matches the shared car you use most often, and then assign all your expenses to that profile.
+That makes your bookkeeping a lot easier.

-Do you stop at your grandmother’s after your company visit and drive on to the supermarket afterwards?
+Do you stop by your grandmother’s after your business visit and then drive on to the supermarket?
 Then the use is not 100% professional and the cost is only partially deductible.
-It’s up to you to make a realistic and fair assessment.
+It’s up to you to make a realistic and honest estimate.

-As with your own company car, you may only partially deduct VAT with a shared car.
+Just as with your own company car, you can only partially deduct the VAT on a shared car.
 The maximum is 50%.
-You should also reduce this percentage if your trips are not exclusively professional.
+You also need to reduce this percentage if your trips are not exclusively professional.

-What if you need to refuel or recharge?
+What if you need to refuel or charge?

-If you travel a lot of miles with a shared car, there is a relatively high chance that you will have to stop to refuel or recharge.
-It’s good to know that fossil fuel you purchase for your hybrid car is never more than 50% deductible.
+If you cover a lot of kilometres with the shared car, chances are you’ll need to stop to refuel or charge.
+Good to know: fossil fuel you buy for a hybrid car is never deductible at more than 50%.

-However, in most cases, a refueling or charging card is included with the reservation of a shared car.
-So you don’t have to break your head over this, because this cost is included in the total price of your reservation.
+However, in most cases a fuel or charging card is included with the booking of a shared car.
+So no need to worry about it: these costs are included in the total price of your booking.

-What proof do I need to deduct the car share?
+Which proof do I need to deduct the shared car?

-If you also want to deduct part of the VAT, you will need the official invoice.
-You can request this from the sharing service.
-Make sure that your official name and VAT number are then mentioned on the invoice.
-Shared services often have an option for professional use.
-Use this and you will automatically receive a valid VAT invoice.
+If you also want to deduct part of the VAT, you need the official invoice.
+You can request it from the carsharing service.
+Make sure your official name and VAT number are mentioned on the invoice.
+Carsharing services often have an option for professional use.
+Make use of it and automatically receive a valid VAT invoice.

 NEXT UP